Shane Reed: Career

 Reed competed in his first triathlon when he was 21.
 He finished in seventh place at the 2004 ITU World Triathlon Championships in Madeira, Portugal.
 He was also eleventh at the 2005 ITU World Triathlon Championships in Gamagori, Japan.
 Reed was the gold medallist at the 1998, 1999, and 2004 editions of the ITU Aquathlon World Championships.

 Reed was selected for the New Zealand Olympic team in the men's triathlon.
 He qualified for the country's third and final spot at the 2008 Summer Olympics in Beijing by winning the Oceania championships triathlon title in March of that same year.
 His teammates at the Games were Kris Gemmell and Bevan Docherty, who later won the silver medal in this event.
 Reed's brother Matt, however, became an American citizen just a year before the Olympics and was competing for the United States.
 In the men's triathlon, Reed led the field out of the swim leg, and ran strongly within the whole course.
 He expected to reach a top ten finish with his teammates, but he was not able to maintain his pace after being exhausted from riding the bike.
 Adding to his frustration at not being able to run his own race, Reed was narrowly beaten by his brother Matt, who finished strongly in thirty-second place.
 In the end, he crossed the finish line by just two places behind his brother, with the time of 1:52:48.

+Military career

+In 2012 Reed enlisted in the Royal New Zealand Air Force as a safety and surface technician.